 Innovation in Athletics and Running at Home: Mark Smith (North Shields Polytechnic Club)

 Recognising an individual, club or group who helped support their local community to stay active during the last 12 months.

 During lockdown Mark noticed via social media that some of his fellow members were struggling with their mental health, missing the companionship of their fellow runners and feeling less connected with the club.
 Mark’s response was to set up ‘Up the Poly’ a series of podcasts featuring a different member every week, forging a connection between club members and giving them something to listen to on their solitary long runs.
 To date Mark has recorded 19 podcasts featuring members of all ages and disciplines, researching what members wanted to hear about, and interviewing coaches to gain tips on staying motivated and returning to racing.
 The content has appeal to members of all ages and so far has been downloaded 2,500 times.

 Services to Athletics or Running: Les Barnett (Leamington Cycling and Athletic Club, Warwickshire)

 Recognising short term impactful work and /or long-term outstanding service to the sport from an individual or group of individuals.

-A member of Leamington C&AC since the late 1960s, and a committee member in various roles for over 25 years, Les has excelled in almost all areas of athletics – as an athlete right up to masters level, a coach producing athletes who have won English Schools titles, and an official at referee grade.
+A member of Leamington C&AC since the late 1960s, and a committee member in various roles for over 25 years, Les has excelled in almost all areas of athletics – as an athlete right up to masters level and an official at referee grade.
 Les has the ability to lead from the front, but also to delegate and supervise.
 He is always happy to share his extensive knowledge.
 Perhaps Les’ biggest achievement has been helping to establish an eight lane all weather, floodlit track, and club room which he worked closely with the Local Authority to set up.
 Moreover, under his leadership athletes have won medals from club to world level.